WasmEdge/WasmEdge/docs/book/en/src/sdk/c/hostfunction.md

 # Host Functions

+> *This part has moved to <https://wasmedge.org/docs/embed/c/host_function>.
+Please use our new docs.*

 [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are the functions outside WebAssembly and passed to WASM modules as imports.
 The following steps give an example of implementing host functions and registering a `host module` into the WasmEdge runtime.